lowspace/COMP90024-Project/deployment/README.md

 To deploy the project to other projects on Melbourne Research Cloud, you need to download the openrc.sh from the project, and put the private key named "Group39key.pem" in this directory.

-To deploy the project out of Melbourne Research Cloud, you need to re-configure the Ansible hosts in deployment.yaml.
+To deploy the project out of Melbourne Research Cloud, you need to re-configure the Ansible hosts in init-application.yaml.

 ## Deployment Methods

 The deployment process is divided up to 2 phases, the instances phase and the applications phase.

-### Instances
+### Cloud Instances

-In the instances phase, Ansible will communicate with the Cloud via openstacksdk to create the instances, security groups, and volumes that the project needs.
-The steps are defined in mrc.yaml.
+In the cloud instances phase, Ansible will communicate with the Cloud via openstacksdk to create the instances, security groups, and volumes that the project needs.
+The steps are defined in init-instances.yaml.

 ### Applications

 All the configuration and deployment on each instance will be conducted in the applications phase.
-The steps are defined in deployment.yaml.
+The steps are defined in init-application.yaml.

 List of tasks in deployment: